bondagit/aes67-linux-daemon/README.md

   * go to Sinks tab and add a new Sink using the plus button, use the specified Source URL and press the Submit button
   * edit the newly created Sink and copy the SDP file reported in SDP
 * open the Hasseb WebUI and do the following:
- * deselect the "PTP slave only" checkbox to enable PTP master
+  * deselect the "PTP slave only" checkbox to enable PTP master on Hasseb device
   * select the "Add SDP file manually" checkbox and copy the previous Source SDP into the SDP field
   * press the Submit button
 * return to the daemon WebUI, click on the PTP tab and wait for the "PTP Status" to report "locked"
 * open a shell on the Linux host and start the playback on the ravenna ALSA device.
 For example to playback a test sound use: *speaker-test -D plughw:RAVENNA -r 48000 -c 2 -t sine*